List of the most popular Frequently asked SAS Interview Questions with Answers:

 Q #10) Explain the difference between Informat and Format with an example.

-Answer: The difference between Informat and Format can be explained as shown below:
+Answer: The difference between Informat and Format can be explained as:

 Q #11) Differentiate INPUT and INFILE.

-Answer: Including an INFILE statement within the SAS programming identifies an external file which consists of the data, whereas including INPUT statement in SAS programming describes the variables used.
+Answer: Including an INFILE statement within the SAS programming identifies an external file that consists of the data, whereas including INPUT statement in SAS programming describes the variables used.

 The syntax for INFILE: